DigitalPublishingToolkit/ACIN-VolkskrantBuilding/docs/VK.md

 In continuing to *fail forward*, Urban Resort makes a crucial contribution to the contemporary struggle for our cities.
-The defiance they, as well as other initiatives and projects show—in Amsterdam these would include collectives such as OT301, Schijnheilig, De Valreep and a number of others—shows a bit of the future of urban politics as citizen’s craft.
+The defiance they, as well as other initiatives and projects show — in Amsterdam these would include collectives such as OT301, Schijnheilig, De Valreep and a number of others — shows a bit of the future of urban politics as citizen’s craft.
 This is even more important because defiant citizenship is also dependent on such spaces to emerge.
-Our societies need infrastructures where ‘alternative’—for lack of a better term—social practices can be *experienced* and experimented with.
+Our societies need infrastructures where ‘alternative’ — for lack of a better term — social practices can be *experienced* and experimented with.
 This is even more important as we stand on the eve of an enormous roll-out of smart city technology and digital agendas that threaten us city dwellers with an